-Item Class of life policy Description of policy within the class Calculations 5 Increased A policy under which the contract of insurance (the original contract) is varied, at the request of the policy owner, by 5.1 The minimum paid-up value is: PUV + INCPUV where: increasing: (a) both the amount of the sum insured and the amount of each premium; or PUV is the minimum paid-up value for the original contract, calculated according to Attachments 1 and 2 of this Prudential Standard. (b) if additional amounts of premium are paid - the amount of the sum insured.
-INCPUV is the total of the minimum paid-up values, in respect of each increase of the original contract, calculated according to Attachments 1 and 2 of this Prudential Standard, as if, for the purposes of those Attachments, each increase was a policy: (a) that was effected on the date of the increase; and (b) under which the sum insured is the amount of the increase; and (c) under which the period for which premiums have been paid started on the date of the increase.
-5.2 The minimum termination value of the policy is: SV + INCSV where: SV is the minimum termination value of the original contract, calculated according to Attachments 1 and 2 of this Prudential Standard.
-INCSV is the total of the minimum each increase was a policy:
+ltem Class of life policy Description of policy within the class Calculations 5.2 The minimum termination value of the policy is: SV + INCSV where: (a) SV is the minimum termination value of the original contract, calculated according to Attachments 1 and 2 of this Prudential Standard; and (b) INCSV is the total of the minimum termination values, in respect of each increase of the original contract, calculated according to Attachments 1 and 2 of this Prudential Standard, as if, for the purposes of those Attachments, each increase was a policy: (i) that was effected on the date of the increase; (ii) under which the sum insured is the amount of the increase; and (iii) under which the period for which premiums have been paid started on the date of the increase.
+6 Paid-up A paid-up policy under section 209 of the Act.
+6.1 The minimum paid-up value of the policy is the actual amount of the paid-up policy.
+6.2 The minimum termination value is calculated according to Attachment 2.